 See related articles

 - Top Intermediate Ski Runs at Whistler

 - Top Intermediate Ski Runs at Blackcomb

-- Canadian Ski Council : Check out the Canadian Ski Council packages for significant discounts (some restrictions apply) on packages of 20 tickets.
+- Canadian Ski Council: Check out the Canadian Ski Council packages for significant discounts (some restrictions apply) on packages of 20 tickets.
 Tickets may be shared among family members and friends but may not be re-sold.
-The package that includes Whistler Blackcomb was $80 CAD/ticket.

 Ski and Snowboard Guide to Whistler Blackcomb, Advanced/Expert Edition by Brian Finestone and Kevin Hodder (Intermediate Edition also available).
 To find detailed maps and descriptions of the runs I’ve recommended, plus many more, pick up this guidebook at local ski shops, or on Amazon.
 Most of the runs I’ve listed are double black diamonds.
 The book lists many triple black diamond runs as well.

 To reach Whistler from the U.S., fly to Vancouver International Airport (YVR) in British Columbia, Canada, then rent a car and drive 1.5-2 hours to Whistler Village.
-Alternatively, take the convenient Perimeter bus that drops off and picks up passengers at several locations around Whistler and makes 10 trips per day for $95 one-way per person (YVR to Whistler core).
-The pedestrian-friendly village makes driving truly optional.
+There are convenient bus connections from YVR to Whistler.